Religious profession: Catholic usage

+The Church itself, by the authority given to it by God, accepts the vows of the newly professed.
+It begs aid and grace from God for them by its public prayer.
+It commends them to God, imparts a spiritual blessing on them and accompanies their self-offering by the Eucharistic sacrifice.

 The 1983 Code of Canon Law defines the term in relation to members of religious institutes as follows:

 By religious profession members make a public vow to observe the three evangelical counsels.
 Through the ministry of the Church they are consecrated to God, and are incorporated into the institute, with the rights and duties defined by law.

 Catholic canon law also recognizes public profession of the evangelical counsels on the part of Christians who live the eremitic or anchoritic life without being members of a religious institute:

 A hermit is recognized in the law as one dedicated to God in a consecrated life if he or she publicly professes the three evangelical counsels, confirmed by a vow or other sacred bond, in the hands of the diocesan bishop and observes his or her own plan of life under his direction.